ronami/meta-typing/README.md

   - [Divide](src/divide/index.d.ts) - divides two numbers.
   - [Greater than or equal](src/gte/index.d.ts) - checks if a value is greater than or equal to another value.
   - [Less than or equal](src/lte/index.d.ts) - checks if a value is less than or equal to another value.
-  - [Max](src/max/index.d.ts) - computes the maximum value of an array
+  - [Max](src/max/index.d.ts) - computes the maximum value of an array.
   - [Min](src/min/index.d.ts) - computes the minimum value of an array.
   - [Sum](src/sum/index.d.ts) - computes the sum of the values in array.
+  - [Remainder](src/remainder/index.d.ts) - return the remainder (%) when one number is diveded by a second number.

 - **Lists**